Skip to Content

 Dollar Tree Solar Lights Repurposed to make a DIY Solar Light Fixture for Greenhouse.

-Note: Each Light Fixture will be different and all the fittings may not work exactly as described, therefore, you may need to add some adhesive or additional fittings to attached the solar lights to the fixture.
+Note: Each Light Fixture will be different, and all the fittings may not work exactly as described.
+Therefore, you may need to add some adhesive or fittings to attach the solar lights to the fixture.

-The DIY Solar Light Fixture receives plenty of natural sunlight from the clear roofing materials on the Greenhouse.
+The DIY Solar Chandelier receives plenty of natural sunlight from the transparent roof material on the Greenhouse.

 Dollar Tree Solar Lights allow the DIY Solar Light Chandelier to Glow at night in the greenhouse.

-How to Repurpose a Chandelier with Dollar Tree Solar Lights for the Greenhouse.
+How to Repurpose a Vintage Chandelier with Dollar Tree Solar Lights for the Greenhouse.

-DIY Solar Light Fixture is perfect hanging in the greenhouse along with the DIY Apothecary cabinet
+DIY Solar chandelier is perfect hanging in the greenhouse along with the DIY Apothecary cabinet

 How to Re-purpose a Chandelier into a DIY Solar Light Fixture.
 Thrift Store Transformation, Flea market Flip, before and after, lighting makeover.